getcodelimit/getcodelimit.github.io/docs/getting-started/development-workflow.md

     - id: codelimit
 ```

-Code Limit is intended to be used alongside formatting, linters and other hooks
+CodeLimit is intended to be used alongside formatting, linters and other hooks
 that improve the consistency and quality of your code (such as
 [Black](https://github.com/psf/black),
 [Ruff](https://github.com/astral-sh/ruff) and
 [MyPy](https://github.com/python/mypy).)
 As an example pre-commit configuration
 see the
 [`pre-commit-config.yaml`](https://github.com/getcodelimit/codelimit/blob/main/.pre-commit-config.yaml)
-from Code Limit itself.
+from CodeLimit itself.

-When running as a hook, Code Limit *warns* about functions that *should* be
+When running as a hook, CodeLimit *warns* about functions that *should* be
 refactored and *fails* for functions that *need* to be refactord.